 I am a great believer in the value of directors “getting out” more, of governance informed by intentional work away from the board table.
 This is unfamiliar territory for many boards.
 External ex officios can help cultivate a board’s external perspective.
 At the very least, boards should ask them for this.

 I started out thinking about external ex officios as a relic of the past.
 Given their potential I believe that these positions could be of help to modern-day non-profit boards.
-I will return to the idea of outsiders and board-stakeholder linkages in the third post in this series.
-It will look at the use of invited boardroom guests.The next post will turn to the more frequent practice of designating board members and executive directors as ex officios on internal bodies.
+I intend to consider the idea of outsiders and board-stakeholder linkages in future posts.The next post will turn to the more frequent practice of designating board members and executive directors as ex officios on internal bodies.
 Stay tuned!
 Comments on these ideas and other examples of external ex officios situations are most welcome.

 References [ + ]